 The first thing to nail is your braking.
 Grabbing the front brake mid-corner is not the best thing to be doing on any bend, but on a tight twisty mountain pass it can be the difference between buying a round of drinks or buying them the whole evening to thank those who picked you up.

 It may be necessary to slow a bit more than you would normally think for a very tight steep bend.
 When descending on a fully loaded bike, it is easy to pick up speed in the corner so allow for that.
 If you need to check your increasing speed, you can gently apply the back brake.

 Set the bike up before the bend.
 Get your speed down on the straights and select the correct gear for the speed you’re travelling at.
 You want to be on the accelerator before you even start to lean the bike over.
 Not necessarily accelerating, but at least taking up the throttle slack to avoid any throttle snatch in the bend.

 When it comes to descending a pass, it is easy to rely on your brakes all the way down, but you run the risk of overheating them, especially on a heavy bike.
 Use both your front and back brake (mostly the front) to get your speed down, then select a gear that will help you maintain that trajectory.
 On very steep hills it may be necessary to select first to stop the bike picking up speed.
 This stops your brakes from getting too hot.
 Staying in a low gear means you will only need to apply the brakes briefly.

-Going uphill through a tight bend, make sure you have your gear sorted.
+Going uphill through a tight bend, make sure you have your gear sorted so you can maintain your momentum through the corner.
 Use the accelerator smoothly, some bends can be steep enough to cause the front end to go light on a fully packed bike.